ni/nimble/specs/templates/custom-component.md

 *Work closely with the visual design partner to co-develop the API and anatomy along side the visual design.*

+### Native form integration

+*Describe the plan for custom element form integration or why it's not necessary.*

+*Components that are intended to replace a native form element (input, textarea, select) should generally behave like their native counterpart.
+See ["More capable form controls" on web.dev](https://web.dev/articles/more-capable-form-controls) for an overview of requirements.
+Leverage patterns from [FAST Form Associated Custom Elements](https://github.com/microsoft/fast/blob/master/packages/web-components/fast-foundation/src/form-associated/form-associated-custom-element.spec.md).*

 ### Angular integration

 *Describe the plan for Angular support, including directives for attribute binding and ControlValueAccessor for form integration.
 Depending on the contributor's needs, implementing Angular integration may be deferred but the initial spec should still document what work will be needed.*